manirka/wqu-capstone-vol-prediction/README.md

 3. Test client enhancements.
 Need to plot predicted volume as a separate series on the same plot with the volume curve.
 This plot should be updated on the market data tick.
 This is a minor item as this client is used only during testing, the real client of this library is a trading algo.
 Estimated time: 2 hours.
 4. Create Solution Desing Document.
 Estimated time: 3 hours.
 5. Add numerical results from testing into Project document.
 Estimated time: 2 hours.
+6. Add model performance comparison with the benchmark into project document.
+7. Create presentation.
+8. Record video.